Top of page

 In order to add a Query Loop block, click on the add block button and select the Query Loop block.
 You can also type “/query loop” and hit enter in a new paragraph block to add one quickly.

-Detailed instructions on adding blocks can be found here.
+Detailed instructions on adding blocks can be found on Building a Page.

 Block Configuration